analogefficiency/cf-proposal/README.md

 Un-verified

+6. If the URL is already "short", it may not be a suitable use case for this solution.
+For example, "https://a.com" probably would not need to have it's URL shortened to most uses.
-6. Code coverage target is undefined
+7. Code coverage target is undefined
-7. Security related requirements not defined at this time.
+8. Security related requirements not defined at this time.
 See future considerations no. 7 for details

 # API